Bespoke mechanic Yeet exclusive 9 min read

 How much does Yeet Coin Race typically cost across a year?

-Until the verified RTP is published, the annual cost figure cannot be computed honestly.
+Until the verified RTP is published, the annual cost figure cannot be computed straightforwardly.
 The mechanic's expected-loss profile is likely comparable to standard 99 percent RTP crypto-casino originals (so $1 per $100 wagered in expectation if Yeet calibrates to the industry standard), but this is an estimate, not a verified figure.
 We will update with verified math on the next cycle.

 How does Yeet crypto race mechanic compare to a Stake or Roobet game?